 - Carefully check all water systems and the engine bolts for leaks.
-Operate each system one at a time checking for leaks and proper operation. - Check the bilge pump manual and automatic switches. - When each engine starts, check the cooling system port below the engine cowling for a strong stream of water.
-This ensures that the cooling pump is operating. - Carefully monitor the gauges and check for leakage and abnormal noises. - Operate the boat at slow speeds until the engine temperature stabilizes and all systems are operating normally.
+Operate each system one at a time checking for leaks and proper operation. - Check the bilge pump manual and automatic switches. - Check the bilge high water alarm automatic switch.